neilyio/ultra-scroll/README.md

 ## Speed

 I often wonder how many people who claim "emacs is laggy" form that impression from scrolling.
-Scrolling at 60Hz or faster with modern mice and track-pads puts a lot of stress on systems, and is often the first place lag appears.

-`ultra-scroll` is fast *by design*.
+Scrolling at 60-120Hz or faster with modern mice and track-pads puts a lot of stress on systems, and is often the first place lag appears.
+So `ultra-scroll` is fast *by design*.
 I made some observations about its speed using `ELP` to measure the average call duration of individual scroll functions (`ultra-scroll-up/down`) with various buffer and window sizes[^2].

 ### Take-aways